luckyde/elCanvas/README.md

 (Check out the tests folder and examples folder for more examples)

 I've been trying to push how much I can animate in very little filesize for a long time, and while DOM and SVGs are pretty good i never could get the same performance results as when I was animating in a canvas context.
-So I built this mini library so that I can have a sudo object system where you animate your objects e.g. var mycircle = new el.circle() and on update() it updates the canvas context with its properties.
+So I built this mini library so that I can have a sudo object system where you animate your objects e.g. var mycircle = el.circle() and on update() it updates the canvas context with its properties.
 It works with whatever animation tech you want as long as you feed into the loop the update() function.

 I chose GSAP since I could directly feed the update refresher into a timeline like this var myCanvasTimeline = new TimelineMax({onUpdate:el.update})